elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Pros vs Cons
+      <strong>Interview Response:</strong> Benefits vs. Drawbacks
     </div>
     <br />
     <div></div>

-**Pros:**
+**Benefits**

-- It works with SOLID principles
+- It is based on SOLID principles.
-- We can add new adapters without breaking the existing code.
+- New adapters can be added without breaking existing code.
-- The code is reusable and flexible.
+- The code is both reusable and adaptable.
-- Clean code — because the client/context doesn’t use a different interface in each concrete class and can use polymorphism to swap between different adapters.
+- Clean code — because the client/context does not use a different interface in each concrete class and can switch between additional adapters using polymorphism.
-- Single Responsibility Principle.
-You can separate the interface or data conversion code from the primary business logic of the program.
+- Single Responsibility Principle - The principle of single responsibility.
+You can separate the interface or data conversion code from the main business logic of the program.
 - Open/Closed Principle.
-You can introduce new types of adapters into the program without breaking the existing client code, if they work with the adapters through the client interface.
+If they interact with the adapters via the client interface, you can start introducing new kinds of adapters into the application without having to break the existing client code.

-**Cons:**
+**Drawbacks**

-- The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
-Sometimes it’s simpler just to change the service class so that it matches the rest of your code.
+- The overall complexity of the code rises as a result of the addition of new interfaces and classes.
+Changing the service class to match the rest of your code is sometimes easier.

 <br />
   </div>